 Observing the sky requires clear skies.
-We base our decision to open on weather forecasts.
-As these are forecasts they are inaccurate and can be wrong, therefore our decision to open gives no guarantee it will be clear; we take a risk.
+We base our decision to open on weather forecasts, which by their nature can be inaccurate, therefore our decision to open gives no guarantee it will be clear; we take a risk.

 Forecasting the weather is not easy, which is why forcasts often differ.
 And then there are local variations - in time and region - something that no forecaster can address.